theoclou/PLD-Agile/README.md

 1. **Run the jar file**:
    The jar file is in the target folder.
 You can run it with the command "java -jar PLD-Agile-0.0.1-SNAPSHOT.jar" in the terminal, or run it with IntelliJ.

+2. **Go to the localhost**:
+   Go to the localhost:8080 in your browser to see the application.

 ## Running the Tests

 You can run the unit tests with two methods: